-Version Date Comments 2.0b4/5 21/11/2023 - Proofreading.
+Version Date Comments 2.0 13/12/2023 Final version v2.0 incorporating suggested corrections from the Governing Board 2.0b4-8 21/11/2023 - Proofreading.
 Text improvements.
 2.0b3 8/11/2023 Expanded definitions list.
 Added definitions of SME and startup.
 Restructured document moving paragraphs from Section 4 to Section 1 Eliminated Section 4.
 Kept only KPIs which are now included in an Annex Added introduction to Sections 1 and 2 Removed RAP as actor of the process Further improvement of wording in various places 2.0b2 1/10/2023 Clarification for project extensions KPIs revision Eligibility conditions Access principles revisited.
 Improved wording in various places 2.0b1 17/9/2023 Introduction of Industry Access for AI call Revised Fast track access Regular Access calls reduced to two per year Revision of commercial access Practical considerations for access Various improvements 2.0b0 08/06/2023 Removed PRACE references Incorporated the latest regulation 2021/1173 together with the old one 2018/1488 amends 3 reg call to 2 calls per year No continuation possibility for regular Added industry call details in the usual tracks as agreed to have a new form only, clarifies the reporting part both for academia and industry.
 Removed fast track Efficient usage clarifies the usage according to Gantt chart and if not penalty.
 Energy efficiency and CO2 changes in the roles, teams and committees involved, the role of PRACE in chapter 4